3t8U/Project6/README.md

   * _Example Input: User enters 40 years and selects gender "Male"_
   * _Example Output: Application subtracts 40 from 80 then returns the result into a new let_

-* _The application sends the result of the life expectancy function back into the age calculator function and outputs the user life expectancy on each planet with a message_

-  * _Example Input: User enters 40 years and selects gender "Male"_
-  * _Example Output: "You have 35 earth years, 166 Mercurial years, 65 Venutian years, 21 Martian years & 3 Jupiterian years left to live.
-Congratulations and good luck_

-  * _If the user has surpassed the life expectancy, The application sends the difference of additional years back to the user with message_

-    * _Example Input: User enters 85 years and selects gender "Male"_
-    * _Example Output: "Great, you beat the odds by 5 years.
-Enjoy the rest of your decay"_